 Larry D. Sweazy (pronounced Sway-zee) was born in and grew up in the Anderson, Indiana area.
 He watched a lot of 1960s westerns like Bonanza, The Rifleman, and the Wild, Wild, West as a kid.
 He also liked Batman, Star Trek, and The Twilight Zone, Baretta, and most of the 1970s cop shows.
 He was an early reader, picking whatever paperbacks were around the house, whether they were over his head or not.
 Like a lot of writers, Larry was restless and worked a lot of different kind of jobs; he served in the U.S. Air Force, was a resturant manager, insurance salesman, and janitor, until he began working in the publishing industry as a back-of-the-book indexer in 1998.
 Books, movies, and TV shows provided Larry with an escape from the troubles of every day life, and in his early twenties, he began to think he might able to tell stories and become a writer.
 He was 49 when he published his first novel, The Rattlesnake Season.

 Larry is the author of fourteen novels, He won the WWA (Western Writers of America) Spur award for Best Short Fiction in 2005 and for Best Paperback Original in 2013.
 He also won the 2011 and 2012 Will Rogers Medallion Award for Western Fiction for books the Josiah Wolfe series.
 He was nominated for a Derringer award in 2007 (for the short story "See Also Murder"), and was a finalist in the Best Books of Indiana literary competition in 2010.
 Larry was awarded the Best Books in Indiana in 2011 for The Scorpion Trail.
 And in 2013, Larry received the inaugural Elmer Kelton Fiction Book of the Year for The Coyote Tracker, presented by the AWA (Academy of Western Artists).
+He also won the 2019 Willa Award (Original Softcover).
 His books have been translated by major publishers in Italy and Turkey.
 Larry has published over seventy nonfiction articles and short stories, which have appeared in Ellery Queen's Mystery Magazine; The Adventure of the Missing Detective: And 25 of the Year's Finest Crime and Mystery Stories!; Boys' Life; Hardboiled, and several other publications and anthologies.

 Larry also speaks and teaches writing courses based on his twenty-one years of experience working fulltime in the publishing industry.
 He serves on the faculty and board of directors for the Midwest Writers Workshop, and is a faculty member for the Indiana Writers Center.
 He also conducts writing workshops at libraries and other locations throughout the Midwest.
 As a speaker, Larry delivered the keynote speech for the 2016 ASI & ISC/SCI (American Society for Indexing — Indexing Society of Canada) conference, and speaks regularly at libraries, schools, community centers, and other venues.
 He continues to work in the indexing field daily.
 See the Indexing Services page for more information.
 He currently lives in Noblesville, Indiana with his wife, Rose, and his dogs, where he is hard at work on his next novel.